 A common misconception is that all salts are alike and can be used in equal measure when swapped out for one another in recipes.
 In fact, table salt, kosher salt, and fine sea salt are sized and shaped differently and thus require different amounts when added along with ingredients.
 Each salt also has distinguishing properties and degrees of flavor intensity, so the individual salts need to be considered separately when determining measurements.

-It may seem easiest to simply use the same salt you have out for shaking onto finished dishes, but table salt, kosher salt, and sea salt have separate purposes in the kitchen.
+It may seem easiest to simply use the same salt you have out for shaking onto finished dishes, but table salt and kosher salt have separate purposes in the kitchen.
 Table salt is so-named since it is what we find in the salt shakers on dining tables everywhere.
 It is finely ground rock salt and includes some additives to keep it from sticking together.
 Since the grounds are very small, table salt covers a greater surface area.
 It is most often called for in baking recipes as it helps with yeast growth, dissolves easily, and strengthens the gluten.
 Since it has been stripped down, it does not have as much flavor as kosher and sea salts.

 Kosher salt is coarser than table salt and the crystals are large and irregular in shape.
 Because of its size and shape, kosher salt has a harder time permeating the food than table salt.
 It does, however, have a brighter taste and helps bring out the natural flavors of ingredients.